dotwebstack/dotwebstack-framework/docs/service/openapi.md

 The key supportes the `.` notation for nested nodes.

 ### Filters
 Filters are configured with an optional map `x-dws-query.filters`.
-The map contains a filter configuration per graphQL query field.
+The map contains a filter configuration per GraphQL query field.
 ```yaml
     x-dws-query:
       field: breweries